-Once again we traverse the extremities of guitar body sizes; from the sleek parlour shapes to the rather obviously named jumbo sized acoustics.
-If dreadnoughts are the poster-boys, and parlours the waif-like supermodels, then jumbo acoustics are the plus-size, brash, loud ones who just want to have fun.
+Once again, we traverse the extremities of guitar body sizes; from the sleek parlour shapes to the rather obviously named jumbo-sized acoustics.
+If dreadnoughts are the poster-boys, and parlours the waif-like supermodels, then jumbo acoustics are the plus-size, brash, loud ones who just want to have fun when it comes to acoustic guitar body types.
 You’ll probably have seen jumbo-sized acoustics in the hands of Noel Gallagher or Bob Dylan, and the benefits here are measured in sheer volume.
 With all that extra wood, there’s more room for the sound to reverberate around the body, resulting in a big, bold sound which simply can’t be recreated from a smaller bodied guitar.

-The original jumbo acoustic, the Gibson J2000, was first released in 1937.
+The original jumbo acoustic, the Gibson Super Jumbo, was first released in 1937 (gaining the Super Jumbo 200 moniker a couple of years later).
 Players, particularly rhythm, quickly took to it on account of its deep bass sound which provided the perfect complement for the more twiddly lead styles which could be achieved from other shapes.
 Put simply, jumbos play well with others.

-While Gibson are the creators of the original J2000 jumbo-sized acoustics, the company’s reasonably priced sister company Epiphone do a range of acoustics which are perfect for players looking to dip their toes in the water.
-The Epiphone EJ2000 is identical in dimensions and appearance to its more costly sibling, yet offers the perfect entry guitar for budding rhythm players.
+While Gibson are the creators of the original jumbo-sized acoustics, the company’s reasonably priced sister company Epiphone do a range of acoustics which are perfect for players looking to dip their toes in the water.
+The Epiphone EJ200CE is identical in dimensions and appearance to its more costly sibling yet offers the perfect entry guitar for budding rhythm players.